alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 L.control.layers(viewshedBasemaps).addTo(map); // Add the layer control to the map
 ```

 The first unbroken section of code above creates a bunch of variables.
 While the `var` keyword is only used once, it could be used on each line if the commas at the end were omitted. `carViewshed` and `trainViewshed` are the relative paths to the folders that contain the tiles we made earlier with QTiles. `southWest` and `northEast` are global parameters that I use to constrain the user's ability to move: I only want them to be able to scroll around the North Island... mostly because that's the only place I've actually created any map.
-The variables `attribution`, if you're paying attention, is the bit of text you see at the botto of the map.
-Leaflet is good about using that, and so should you.
+The variables `attribution`, if you're paying attention, is the bit of text you see at the bottom of the map.
+Leaflet is good about using that, and so should you be.

 Notice that `global_max_zoom` and `global_min_zoom` correspond to the numbers I used in the tile generation step.
 I didn't make tiles beyond the range 7-13, so I don't let the user zoom beyond that range (otherwise they'd see nothing).